• We've Moved:

 Teen/Adult Ballet Class

-The class is designed for Ladies who used to dance "growing up" or those that always wanted to take ballet.
+The class is designed for Ladies who used to dance "growing up" .

 Saturdays - 9 am (60 minutes)